slott56/Stingray-Reader/docs/source/background.rst

 We have to avoid the attractive nuisance of a Domain Specific Language (DSL) for mappings and conversions.

 There's no value in creating a new mapping language.
-This is bad:
+The following example is bad:

 ..  parsed-literal::